canonical-ols/talisker/docs/statsd.rst

 Integration
 -----------

-If statsd is configured, talsiker will configure gunicorn's statsd functionality to use it.
+If statsd is configured, talisker will configure gunicorn's statsd functionality to use it.
 Additionally, it will enable statsd metrics for talisker's requests sessions.